EISK/eisk.webapi.docs/content/docs/get-started/index.md

 With an optional set of customizable utility classes, samples and tools, it lets you creating new web api straight away without wide technical experience or learning curve.

+## Give a Star! :star:

+If you like or are using this project to learn or start your solution, please give it a [star](https://github.com/EISK/eisk.webapi).
+Thanks!

 ## Sample Use Case

 Using a simple table entity 'Employee' it demonstrates all aspect of web development including layered architecture following DDD, micro service, unit and integration tests, building and deploying in cloud environment.